 A great book.
 It profiles nearly 2 dozen Hopi katsina carvers - past and present. $16.95 Paperback.

 A Wakas or Cow Katsina by Brian Holmes.
 It is 14.5 inches high and $300.
-Next is a Patnga or Squash katsina by Kevin Quanimptewa.
-11.5 inches high and $300.
 The Alosaka was made by Randy Howato.
 13 inches high and $600.
+Third in the row is a Hemis* Katsina by Dal’suhu Not-Afraid.
+This one is 15 3/8 inches high to tips of grass and $360.
 (ALL in SANTA FE)

 The three dolls in the row above are all by Raynard Lalo.
 Each is 11 inches high to wing tips and each $300.
-From left to right: Hootsko or Spruce Owl, an Angwusanomtawa or Crow Bride, and a Mongwa or Owl.
+From left to right: Hootsko or Spruce Owl SOLD, an Angwusanomtawa or Crow Bride, and an Angwusanomtaqa or Crow Mother.
+11 inches high and $300.
 (ALL in SANTA FE)

 By Darance Chimerica of the Fire Clan from the village of Munqapi, a Hilili 11.25 inches tall. $300.
-A Qööqöqlö by Brendan Kayquoptewa, it is about 8 inches high to the top of the head and SOLD.
 Next is a Tsiitoto or Tobacco Flower by Ryan Gashweseoma.
 12 inches high to feather tips and $330.
+The last doll in the row is by Justice “Juice” Tso.
+A Yot.se’e that is 12 inches high and $400.
 (ALL IN SANTA FE)

 By Clark Tenakhongva, a Koyemsi (Mudhead).
 8 inches high and $400.
-(TUCSON) By Ryon Polequaptewa, a Tsili or Chile katsina, 12.75 inches high and $450.
+(TUCSON) By Ryon Polequaptewa, a Sakwa Honan or Blue Badger katsina.
+12.25 inches high and $375.
 (SANTA FE) A Tsaveyo* by Lenno Polingyumptewa, 11.5 inches high and $550.
 (SANTA FE)

 *Tsaveyo is one of the Sooyoko or so-called ogre katsinas, known in Hopi as the Tuwalakum.